All Episodes

 So that's just one thought.

-Coming next, we have Charles Lane, who was also on the All-Star panel, followed by Dr. Krauthammer, and then a uh soundbite from the Today Show Today, all related to what we're talking about.
+Coming next, we have Charles Lane, who was also on the All-Star panel, followed by Dr. Krauthammer, and then a soundbite from the Today Show Today, all related to what we're talking about.

 Hang in, one more obscene profit break here, and we'll get right back to it.

-We are back, open line Friday, 800-282-2882.
+Open line Friday, 800-282-2882.

 If you want to be on the program, we'll get to phone calls eventually.

-By the way, the polling day, two different polls out there that has Cruz up by 10.
+By the way, the polling, David, two different polls out there that has Cruz up by 10, the Fox News, Fox Business poll, and the Marquette Law School poll.

-Now, correct me if I'm wrong, did not we have a public policy polling uh poll yesterday showed Trump up for Cruz.
+Did not we have a public policy polling poll yesterday showed Trump up for Cruz?

 Yeah, one of them was up by one.

-It's a margin of error like 3635 or some such thing.
+It's a margin of error, like 3635 or some such thing.

-But what threw me was Brett Baer saying the real clear politics average of recent polls has Cruz slightly, he's not slightly 10 points is not slightly ahead.
+But what threw me was Brett Baer saying the real clear politics average of recent polls has Cruz slightly.

 So they must be averaging in the public policy polling poll.